Read more about why people worldwide are not sure their governments value science.

 As we see the burden of the Covid-19 pandemic move more and more towards less wealthy countries, it is important that we tailor public health communication and solutions to meet the needs of the most affected communities.

 We can learn a lot from the response to other disease outbreaks, where community-led solutions have helped to shape social norms and deliver important health interventions.
-For example, across Africa, innovative programmes have helped to control the transmission of HIV by integrating testing with other healthcare services and by building local supply chains to deliver antiretroviral drugs.
+For example, across Africa, innovative programmes have helped to control the transmission of HIV [PDF] by integrating testing with other healthcare services and by building local supply chains to deliver antiretroviral drugs.

 Actively involving the communities who are most at risk in prevention and treatment efforts will be crucial to bringing Covid-19 under control and preventing future pandemics.